cjneely10/EukMetaSanity/INSTALLATION.md

 **Note for Docker users**: The EukMetaSanity output is quite large.
 Ensure that the default docker container size is large.

+## General requirements
+Regardless of installation, ensure that `python3` and `pip3` are installed on your system and on your PATH.
+Python version should be &ge; 3.6.

 ## Docker installation
 **EukMetaSanity**'s Docker image is packaged with all (most) of required and optional dependencies listed below.